 Why would people refuse child support?

+Why would a parent refuse child support?
+Well there are several reasons.
 Most child support cases involve determining a fair amount to be paid or attempting to get the money that is owed from a parent who refuses to pay.
 However, in a small amount of cases, the parent who is supposed to collect the money will refuse it.
 This seems so contrary to what people typically want that it's interesting to look at some of the common reasons why it happens.

 First off, there are parents who simply want to do everything on their own.
 They do not want to be tied to the other parent in any way, and they see child support as a link that makes them less independent.
 They also know that they make enough that they don't desperately need that money.